Prehistory of the Philippines: Early hominin activity

 Hominin activity in the Philippines dates back to c.
 709,000±68,000 YBP, during the Middle Pleistocene.
 The earliest known evidence comes in the form of 57 stone tools discovered in Rizal, Kalinga province, alongside the remains of a butchered ancient rhinoceros.
 Their ages were determined using radiometric and electron spin resonance dating methods.
-Cut marks on 13 bones showed that flesh was removed from the animal's carcass, and percussion marks on the humeri suggested they were smashed apart so the marrow could be extracted.
+Cut marks on 13 bones showed that flesh was removed from the animal's carcass; percussion marks on the humeri suggested they were smashed apart for extracting marrow.
 The discovery hints at the presence of Homo erectus – or a species related to H. erectus – in the area.
 Other megafauna fossils found in Kalinga and the rest of Luzon showed that stegodonts, elephants, giant tortoises, and giant rats were also hunted for food.

 In General Tinio, Nueva Ecija province, 18 modified stone tools were found on the foothills of the Sierra Madre.
 The excavation site, Arubo 1, yielded several bifacial tools, such as a cleaver and a hand axe with one almost-fully modified face.
 The tools had unusually formal shapes, and they showed signs of organized production, careful curation, and versatility.
 These were atypical for most prehistoric stone artifacts in the Philippines, which were crudely made, expedient, and easily disposable.
 The Arubo tools were larger than those from Rizal and probably of a similar age.
 They were likely of Middle Pleistocene, Lower Paleolithic origin, but exact dating is unfeasible since the area had been disturbed prior to discovery.

 Homo luzonensis

 Five teeth assigned to Homo luzonensis.

 The oldest known hominin fossils are attributed to the extinct Homo luzonensis.
 The species' evolutionary origins are unclear.
-It possibly descended from Indonesian H. erectus groups that had dispersed across island Southeast Asia (ISEA), eventually speciating after a period of geographic isolation.
+It might have descended from Indonesian H. erectus groups that had dispersed across island Southeast Asia (ISEA) and speciated after a period of geographic isolation.
 H. luzonensis probably coexisted with multiple hominin species, including H. erectus, in the Philippines.

 Traditionally, H. luzonensis remains have been dated to around 67 kya.
 More recent studies suggest they might be as old as 134±14 kya.
 The fossils were discovered in Callao Cave, located in the municipality of Peñablanca in Cagayan province.
 Included in the discovery were several unusually small teeth, suggesting that H. luzonensis was presumably diminutive and small-brained, although making accurate estimates about their height and size is hard due to a lack of fossils.
 The remains were found alongside several deer, pig, and bovine bones, some of which had cut marks that suggested animal butchery.